 Sift the flour, salt and baking powder together

-Add the flour and fruit mixture to the batter, 1/3 at a time, stirring well until blended before adding more.
+Add this to the batter, 1/3 at a time, stirring well until blended before adding more.

 The batter should be fairly stiff but if it appears too stiff, or dry on the surface, add 1 or 2 additional tablespoons of milk, blending well after each addition.